-The undersigned director/ officer, appointed by the articles
+The undersigned director/officer, appointed by the articles

 of incorporation of Corporation, consents

-and agrees that the joint ar nual meeting of the board of directors and shareholders b e held on (date) at
+and agrees that the joint annual meeting of the board of directors and shareholders be held on (date) at

-am/pm at(lo ocation).
+am/pm at(location).

-consent and agree that an ce whatsoever of the meeting.
-I y and all business transacted at and legal, as if the meeting was
+I do hereby waive all notice whatsoever of the meeting.
+I consent and agree that any and all business transacted at the meeting shall be valid and legal, as if the meeting was held after giving notice.

 Date

-Director/Officer Title
+Director/OfficerTitle

 Signature

 Printed Name